jim-schwoebel/download_audioset/README.md

 ## why make this repository?

 When I first tried to download this dataset, I had some troubles getting the raw audio files.
 Google released most of the files as features that they extracted, but did not give access to raw .wav files.
-Also, many of the classes all had odd .csv labels to make it hard to download the raw files.
+Many of the classes all had odd .csv labels to make it hard to download the raw files.
 I also needed to clip the actual audio to the proper lengths if I were to download the videos off of youtube.
 So, I made a script to make it easy to download this dataset locally on your computer or on a server.

 ## what does this repo do?